osoclos/cultivis/README.md

 # CultiVis

-A Cult of the Lamb visualizer
+A Cult of the Lamb Visualizer

 ![Preview Banner](markdown/assets/preview-banner.png)